 6. Limited Civil Liberties: Freedom of expression and assembly are restricted.

-7. Personality Cult: Leaders of totalitarian regimes are often glorified and deified.
+7. Personality Cult: Leaders of totalitarian regimes are often glorified and exalted.

 Famous Leaders of Totalitarian Governments

-Throughout history, a number of leaders have embodied totalitarianism.
+Throughout history, many leaders have represented Totalitarianism.
 Among them are Joseph Stalin of the Soviet Union, Adolf Hitler of Nazi Germany, Mao Zedong of China, and Kim Jong-un of North Korea.
-They imposed totalitarian regimes that caused a lot of suffering and changed history forever.
+Moreover, they imposed Totalitarian regimes that caused a lot of suffering and changed history forever.

 Also Read: What is Anarchism: Defination, History, Significance